Output Service Recommendations

 The Output Console offers complete control and oversight over your printing and document environment.
 This unified interface offers the ability to view printers, filter and sort print jobs, track processed jobs, redirect failed print jobs, and cancel or reprint past jobs.
 With robust reporting capabilities, you gain enhanced insights into queue statuses and printer performance, ensuring efficient, transparent print operations.
 Reduce downtime by quickly identifying and troubleshooting issues to protect your critical business processes.

-Vasion Output is licensed per print queue.
-You’ll need additional licensing to access additional features like Secure Release and Off-Network Printing.
+PrinterLogic Outputis licensed per print queue.
+You will need additional licensing to access additional features like Secure Release and Off-Network Printing.

-As a Vasion Output customer, you will already have a functional Service Client and printer configured.
+As a PrinterLogic Output customer, you will already have a functional Service Agent and printer configured.
 From there, you must secure a digital certificate issued by a reputable Certificate Authority (CA), recognized and trusted by the system or application you are connecting to the Output Service.

-For additional information on the API Print Service prerequisites, visit our API Print Service Connector documentation.
+For additional information on API Print Serviceprerequisites, refer to API Print Service.